No Forced Entry Insurance Risk

 Where the Garage Shield Fits

 The Garage Shield doesn’t replace your insurance.
-It prevents the situation that makes the claim a fight in the first place.
+It prevents the no forced entry insurance situation that makes the claim a fight in the first place.

 That’s the change.
 The break-in either doesn’t happen, or it happens loudly, with damage your insurer can see and your alarm system can detect.